EttusResearch/uhd/host/docs/rfnoc/rfnoc_fpga.md

       <td> NumData = 1 <br>
            Data\[0\] = Stall cycles </td>
       <td> NumData = 0 <br>
-           No data is included in the response. </td>
+           No data words are included in the response. </td>
       <td> Do nothing and stall the control endpoint for <br>
            *Data*\[0\] clock cycles of the control interface <br>
            clock.